Aastha-Arora/Python-Homework/README.md

 ## PyBank

-A python script was created to analyze the financial records The script calculate the following:
+A python script was created to analyze the financial records The script calculates the following:
 * The total number of months included in the dataset
 * The net total amount of "Profit/Losses" over the entire period
 * The average of the changes in "Profit/Losses" over the entire period